Frequently Asked Questions and Fast Facts about Green Boxes

-Green Boxes are for any PreK-12 educator within Nevada.
-This includes homeschool and educational organizations.
+Green Boxes are for any PreK-12 educator within Nevada, including those affiliated with informal education groups or homeschool organizations.
 During the academic year, priority will be given to formal classroom teachers.

 Visit our Reserve a Green Box page to register for the box of your choice.
 We have four predefined terms during which you will have use of the kit.
 Check the Green Boxes tab to find current dates.
 Once the box is reserved, you will get a confirmation email